Disappearance of Asha Degree: Search

 By 6:40 a.m., the first police officers had arrived on the scene.
 Police dogs called to the scene could not pick up Asha's scent.
 Iquilla went through the neighborhood calling Asha's name, which she said had awakened everyone by 7 a.m.
 Friends, family, and neighbors canceled their plans for the day to assist police in searching the vicinity while the pastor of their church, along with other area clergymen, came to the Degrees' home to support them.
 By day's end, all that had been found was a mitten, which Iquilla Degree said did not belong to her daughter, noting that no winter clothing had been taken from the house.
 Local news coverage prompted the two drivers who had seen Asha walking along the road early that morning, including the one whose attempt to approach her apparently prompted Asha to flee into the woods, to report the sightings to police.

 On February 15, candy wrappers were found in a shed at a nearby business along the highway, near where Asha had been seen running into the woods.
-Along with them were a pencil, marker, and Mickey Mouse-shaped hair bow that were identified as belonging to her.
-Also found was a photograph of a Black girl around Asha's age who has yet to be identified.
-It was the only trace of her found during the initial search.
+Along with them were a pencil, a green marker, and a yellow hairbow that were identified by her parents as belonging to her.
+Also found was a wallet-size photograph of a girl the Degrees did not recognize; in 2001, the Charlotte Observer reported the photo depicted a friend of Asha's.
+These materials were the only trace of her found during the initial search.
 On February 16, Iquilla realized that Asha's bedroom was missing her favorite clothing, including a pair of blue jeans with a red stripe.
 A week later the search was called off, after 9,000 man hours had been invested in a search of the 2–3 mi of where she had last been seen, flyers had been posted all over the area, and 300 leads had been submitted that ranged from possible sightings to tips about abandoned houses and wells where Asha might have ended up.
 "We have never really had that first good, substantial lead," said county sheriff Dan Crawford at a news conference.
 He urged the media to keep the story alive.